NamanJain2050/sarcasm-detection/README.md

 </p>

 ## Conclusions
-We've seen that adding emotion and sentiment features from pretrained models have <b> degraded </b> our results Possible reasons:
+We've seen that adding emotion and sentiment features from pretrained models have <b> degraded </b> our results. <br>
+Possible reason(s):
 1. Models were trained on much smaller datasets as compared to our SARC dataset